rohitpatwa/leetcode/Readme.md

 202. Happy number : Use fast pointer slow pointer approach to detect a cycle.
 If cycle found, return False, if 1 reached, return True.
 283. Move Zeroes : Use fast pointer, slow pointer approach.
 Move slow pointer if arr[slow] != 0.
 Move fast always, When arr[slow]==0, swap slow fast values.
 122. Best Time to Buy and Sell Stock II : Iterate on array from 1 to n.
 Wherever, arr[i] > arr[i-1], add it to profit.
+49. Group Anagrams : Sorting each word is a linear time operation(counting sort).
+Sort each word and add it to a dictionary whose values are lists of words.
+110. Balanced Binary Tree : Use height of left tree and right tree to check if they are balanced.
+At any point, if unbalanced, return -1 which avoids further computation and return False.
+98. Validate Binary Search Tree : Create a helper func which takes (node, lower_bound and upper_bound).
+Recursively call on left and right sub tree.
+1404.
+Number of Steps to Reduce a Number in Binary Representation to One :